Frequently Asked Questions about the FS-AI competition.

 Why should we take part in the UK competition?

-- We are the longest-running Formula Student competition in Europe, now in its 22nd year
+- We are the longest-running Formula Student competition in Europe.

 - The competition is owned and operated by the Institution of Mechanical Engineers, the largest professional engineering institution in the world with over 120,000 members worldwide